National Recognition of Veterinary Registration (NRVR)

 Please use your surname as a reference.

-If using this facility please provide evidence of payment with your application.
 Payment may also be made by cheque payable to the Veterinary Board of Tasmania.

 For overseas payers: BIC/SWIFT Code: CTBAAU2S

 Commissioners for Declarations